-Some massage therapists also travel to clients’ homes or offices to give a massage.
+Some massage therapists travel to clients’ homes or offices to give a massage.
 Others work out of their own homes.
 Many massage therapists, especially those who are self-employed, provide their own table or chair, sheets, pillows, and body lotions or oils.

 Injuries and Illnesses

-Because massage is physically demanding, massage therapists can injure themselves if they do not use the proper techniques.
+Because giving a massage is physically demanding, massage therapists can injure themselves if they do not use the proper techniques.
 Repetitive-motion problems and fatigue from standing for extended periods are most common.

 Therapists can limit these risks by using good body mechanics, spacing sessions properly, exercising, and, in many cases, receiving a massage themselves regularly.

-Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary greatly by state or other locality.
+Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary greatly by state or other jurisdiction.
 Most states regulate massage therapy and require massage therapists to have a license or certification.

 Licenses, Certifications, and Registrations

 Massage therapists also may need to pass a background check, have liability insurance, and be certified in cardiopulmonary resuscitation (CPR).
 Many states require massage therapists to complete continuing education credits and to renew their license periodically.
 Those wishing to practice massage therapy should look into legal requirements for the state and locality in which they intend to practice.